ACCESS-NRI/MED-Portal/docs/submitting.md

 - The software must be open source as per the [OSI definition](https://opensource.org/osd).
 - The software must have an **obvious** research application.
 - You must be a major contributor to the software you are submitting, and have a GitHub account to participate in the review process.
-- Your paper must not focus on new research results accomplished with the software.
+- Your model must not focus on new research results accomplished with the software.
-- Your paper (`paper.md` and BibTeX files, plus any figures) must be hosted in a Git-based repository together with your software (although they may be in a short-lived branch which is never merged with the default).
+- Your model (`model.md` and BibTeX files, plus any figures) must be hosted in a Git-based repository together with your software (although they may be in a short-lived branch which is never merged with the default).

 In addition, the software associated with your submission must: